-- Separate and isolated Beacon instance for each customer, with firewalled perimeter that allows access via private IP address only when explicitly authorized and authenticated. - Management of and authentication against corporate directory, single-sign-on tools, or preferred identity and access management systems. - Full control over who, what, and when people have access, with role-based user accounts, multiple privilege levels, robust controls, and detailed access logs to meet the organization's policies, controls, and regulatory requirements.
-These can be connected to existing corporate identity and single-sign-on systems, including Active Directory or any other Security Assertion Markup Language (SAML) providers. - Multi-factor authentication, digital certificates, and encryption across the Beacon Platform. - Design and security of any data flows from Beacon Platform to customer-hosted or external data sources, including data encryption at rest, in transit, and between workloads. - Interfaces and integrations with a wide range of data sources which remain under the control of the customer at all times.
-Beacon does not store customer data in its own cloud instances. - Secure key management infrastructure with unique keys for each customer ad full control and ownership of the key generation and management process. - Automated build and refresh of workloads, ensuring that startup configurations, patching, and other maintenance is performed continuously, including rapid patching of vulnerabilities. - Additional firewall, virus scanning, and other security technologies and processes, beyond those provided by Beacon and the cloud provider. - Security of any additional code developed by the customer, although this can take advantage of the secure software development life cycle workflows that are enabled and automated by Beacon's development tools.
+- Design and security of any data flows from Beacon Platform to client-hosted or external data sources, including data encryption at rest, in transit, and between workloads. - Interfaces and integrations with a wide range of data sources which remain under the control of the client at all times.
+Beacon does not store client data in its own cloud instances. - Secure key management infrastructure with unique keys for each client and full control and ownership of the key generation and management process. - Automated build and refresh of workloads, ensuring that startup configurations, patching, and other maintenance is performed continuously, including rapid patching of vulnerabilities. - Additional firewall, virus scanning, and other security technologies and processes, beyond those provided by Beacon and the cloud provider. - Security of any additional code developed by the client, although this can take advantage of the secure software development life cycle workflows that are enabled and automated by Beacon's development tools.